 8. Dog Body Language Always Means The Same Thing

 You may think a dog wagging their tail is a sign that they are happy, but it really just means they are stimulated.
 They may be frustrated and ready to lunge or attack.
-A dog that shows their teeth may be angry and telling you to back off, or they may show their teeth when they are very content.
-Dogs that yawn may be tired or they may be anxious.
+A dog who shows their teeth may be angry and telling you to back off, or they may show their teeth when they are very content.
+Dogs who yawn may be tired or they may be anxious.

 The point is that you can’t always tell what a dog is thinking based on their body language.
 You also have to be aware of context, be familiar with the dog, and understand the other ways in which dogs communicate.

 This myth can lead to a lot of misunderstandings, anxiety, and even bites if people aren’t careful.

 9. Shaving Or Wetting A Dog’s Fur Will Keep Them Cool